jiscdev/analytics-udd/entity_descriptions.md

 ## Description of module_subject entity
 A module_subject describes the subject or subjects of study of a module, using a specified subject classification system.

-# module_VLE_map
-This entity is DEPRECATED.
-Use module_map for preference.
-## Description of module_VLE_map entity
-A module_VLE_map links a module in a student record system with module materials in a VLE.

 # period
 ## Description of period entity
 A period describes an institution's official start date and end date of time slices, such as academic years, terms and semesters.